8th Month Pregnancy Exercises Normal Delivery

 The good news

-Birthing Better Childbirth skills/exercises are not rocket science so you nor your partner need to have any anatomy or physiology.
+Birthing Better online birthing classes are not rocket science so you nor your partner need to have any anatomy or physiology.
 All the exercises are simple, easy to do and fun to learn.
 You’ll feel how you can create space inside your pelvis and also how you can reduce that space when tension is placed into your pelvis.

 None of the Birthing Better exercises take long to learn nor do they have to be practiced regularly.
 They need to be practiced until you are certain you understand them.